jasonstolaruk/CurryMUD/README.md

 ### How to try it out

-Windows is not supported.
+Linux and Mac OS X are supported.
+Sorry, but Windows is _not_ supported.

-Please use [stack](http://docs.haskellstack.org/en/stable/README.html) (otherwise, I cannot guarantee that CurryMUD will build on your machine).
+Please build with [stack](http://docs.haskellstack.org/en/stable/README.html) (otherwise, I cannot guarantee that CurryMUD will build on your machine).

 0. [Install stack.](http://docs.haskellstack.org/en/stable/install_and_upgrade/)
 0. Clone the repo from your home directory (the server expects to find various folders under `$HOME/CurryMUD`).